lingtalfi/xilou/public/class/Updf/README.md

     - theme_font_size_small2: an even smaller font size
     - theme_font_size_big: a bigger font size
     - theme_font_size_big2: an even bigger font size
+- table
+    - cellpadding: the main cellpadding value
 - images
     - theme_logo: the content of the src attribute of the logo (see examples for concrete example)
+    - theme_logo_width: if specified, the absolute width of the logo; otherwise the logo natural width will be used

+- By default, all theme variables start with the "theme_" prefix.
+- By default, all text variables (variables belonging to the template) start with the "text_" prefix.